apache/directory-fortress-core/README.txt

 vii. secret

-i.
+l.
 Create the Fortress DIT:

 from the FORTRESS_HOME root folder, enter the following:

 >$ANT_HOME/bin/ant load-slapd

-j.
-Proceed to SECTION 8 to regression test Fortress and OpenLDAP
+m.
+Skip to SECTION 8 to regression test Fortress and OpenLDAP

 ___________________________________________________________________________________
 ###################################################################################